 We promote and facilitate a programme of special events aimed at encouraging the maximum use of parks, gardens and open spaces for the whole community.

-There is a year round programme of events in the parks and gardens of Weymouth & Portland.
+There is a year round programme of events in Weymouth's parks and gardens.

 Equipment and Facilities